Sydney Metro Inspiro Stock: Procurement

 In December 2022, Parklife Metro was selected by Transport for NSW for the SSTOM contract.
 Siemens would provide 12 3-car trains, together with 15 years of maintenance, as well as signalling, electrification, communication systems, platform screen doors and the depot at a cost of €900 million.

 In January 2025, a full-size mockup of a train car was presented to assess features including ergonomics, lighting, information screens and emergency systems.

+The first train missed its planned November 2025 arrival date in New South Wales, with delivery rescheduled to the first half of 2026.
+The 12 trains are being manufactured by Siemens Mobility in Vienna; Sydney Metro stated that production was on schedule, while the trainsets had been undergoing testing in Germany since November 2025.
+The first train arrived in Port Kembla on 30 June following customer testing in Vienna, and was assembled at the Orchard Hills depot.
+Subsequent deliveries planned at three week intervals.

 Design

 The seat upholstery draws inspiration from the Cumberland Plain, where the line is located.
 It was designed by BBR, led by Dharug artist, Leanne Redpath, with Tina Barahanos and Alexandra Byrne.
 The design is named Ngurra Baduwa, referring to "country" and water.
 Priority seats will be yellow, representing scenes of meeting places around waterholes, with wattle flowers.
 Seat upholstery will require approximately 2,300 m^{2} of fabric.

 Specifications

 Each car will have 3 double doors per side, and will have open gangways.
 Trains will have step-free access, with wheelchair spaces and hearing loops in every car.
 Both longitudinal and transverse seats will be used, alongside "multifunctional" areas with tip-up seats.
 Seats are designed to allow under-seat luggage storage, with headrests provided on transverse seats.
 There will be 2 redundant air-conditioning units per car alongside floor heating.

 Screens will show real time flight information from Western Sydney Airport.
 Each train will have 4 bicycle storage spaces.

 The trains will make use of Siemens' Railigent X asset management system for predictive maintenance, involving a failure reporting, analysis, and corrective action system and reliability-centered maintenance concepts.

-The trains are approximately 30 cm wider than the existing Alstom Metropolis trains, and will use electrification unlike the Metro North West & Bankstown Line, meaning the trains will not be interoperable on other lines.
-As of April 2024, the rolling stock contract for Sydney Metro West has not been awarded.
+The trains are approximately 30 cm wider than the existing Alstom Metropolis trains, and will use electrification unlike the Metro North West & Bankstown Line.

+Other Sydney Metro lines will not use the Inspiro sets, with the North West & Bankstown Line using Sydney Metro Metropolis Stock from Alstom, and the Sydney Metro West will use trains ordered from CRRC.